juan1722/juan1722/README.md

 You can click the Preview link to take a look at your changes.
 --->

-EU GOSTO DE PAO COM SEXO
-NEM FELIZ NEM TRISTE APENAS VIVENDO SLA UM QUIETO ELE E VIADO
+NEM FELIZ NEM TRISTE APENAS VIVENDO SLA UM HOMEM QUIETO ELE E VIADO